cinely/mule-uploader/README.md

     signature = base64.b64encode(hmac.new(AWS_SECRET_KEY, request, sha1).digest())
     ````

-4. For detailed instructions about how each of the ajax actions should respond, read the source code; there are six actions:
+4. For detailed instructions about how each of the ajax actions should respond, read the source code; there are two actions:
-  * `get_init_signature` - returns a signature for upload initiation -- http://docs.amazonwebservices.com/AmazonS3/latest/API/mpUploadInitiate.html
-  * `get_chunk_signature` - returns a signature for a part upload -- http://docs.amazonwebservices.com/AmazonS3/latest/API/mpUploadUploadPart.html
-  * `get_list_signature` - returns a signature for listing all the uploaded parts -- http://docs.amazonwebservices.com/AmazonS3/latest/API/mpUploadListParts.html
-  * `get_end_signature` - returns a signature for ending an upload -- http://docs.amazonwebservices.com/AmazonS3/latest/API/mpUploadComplete.html
-  * `get_all_signatures` - (optional) based on a file `key` / `upload_id` and file size, it returns the list and end signatures, as well as signatures for all chunk uploads
+  * `signing_key` - returns a signature for authentication -- http://docs.aws.amazon.com/general/latest/gr/sigv4-calculate-signature.html .
+Also returns key/upload\_id/chunks if the file upload can be resumed.
+Should also return a backup\_key to be used in case that the first one is not usable.
   * `chunk_loaded` - (optional) notifies the server that a chunk has been uploaded; this is needed for browser-refresh resume (the backend will store the chunks in a database, and give the user the file key + upload id + chunks uploaded for the file to be uploaded)